krishna2/krishna2.github.io/swamisp_lectures.md

 Swami SPji has done many lecture series covering Bhagavad Gita, Mandukya Upanishad, Dris Drishya Viveka, Manisha Panchakam to name just a few.

-I wish you well in the journey of life with Advaita Vedanta as a teaching to guide you.
+I wish you well in the journey of life with Advaita Vedanta as the teaching to guide you.

 ## Starter Series